Frequently asked questions

 All Japanese teas are basically extracted from the tea plant (Camellia sinensis) and then processed into loose green tea (Sencha) or green tea powder (Matcha).
 No additives are used and no teas from other tea farmers or even from other countries are added.
 We only sell green tea from Japan that is grown without pesticides, herbicides or chemical fertilizers.
 Our teas are therefore 100% free of pesticides & pollutants.

-• We provide you with transparent information about our teas and all the information we have about their origin, cultivation and the producers themselves.
-We trust our tea farmers and want you, our customers, to be able to do the same.
-In addition, all our teas are tested for pesticides by an independent laboratory in Germany and we make these test reports available to you in the product description of the individual teas.
+All SHO CHA teas are grown without the use of pesticides, herbicides or chemical fertilizers.
+We provide you with transparent information about our teas and all the information we have about their origin, cultivation and the producers themselves.
+We regularly visit our tea farmers in Japan and have them show us the tea fields and tea factories.
+We trust our tea farmers and want you as our customer to be able to do the same.
+In addition, all our teas are tested for pesticides by an independent laboratory in Germany before they are launched in our store.
+We make these test reports available to you in the product description of the individual teas.
 We therefore see no need for an additional organic seal.

-• Sencha is the Japanese green tea most commonly drunk in Japan for its freshness & fruitiness.
-It is grown unshaded in open fields and steamed immediately after harvest to stop fermentation.
-This gives it its unique flavor.
-It is then dried & rolled, giving the tea leaves their typical Japanese needle shape.
-Its easy preparation and great taste make it the perfect everyday tea.
-In our tea store you can buy directly from Japan imported & pesticide-free Sencha green tea.
+Sencha is the Japanese green tea that is most commonly drunk in Japan due to its freshness and fruitiness.
+It is grown unshaded in open fields and steamed immediately after harvesting to stop oxidation.
+This gives it its unique aroma.
+It is then dried and rolled, giving the tea leaves their typical Japanese needle shape.
+Its simple preparation and great taste make it the perfect everyday tea.
+In our tea store, you can buy Sencha green tea imported directly from Japan & pesticide-free.

-By the way: Varieties such as Kabusecha or Genmaicha, which we also offer, fall strictly speaking also under the category Sencha, but are special in your cultivation or their composition.
-Learn more about this in our blog post about the different tea varieties in Japan.
+By the way: varieties such as Kabusecha or Genmaicha, which we also offer, also fall strictly speaking under the Sencha category, but are special in their cultivation and composition.
+You can find out more about this in our blog post on the different types of tea in Japan. -

-• Matcha is a Japanese green tea that is ground into powder and whipped at home with a matcha whisk in a little water.
-It is an integral part of the Japanese tea ceremony & is considered one of the highest quality teas in the world.
+Matcha is a Japanese green tea that is ground into powder and whisked in a little water to prepare it.
+It is an integral part of the Japanese tea ceremony and is considered one of the highest quality teas in the world.
+It is also popular in Japan and abroad as a matcha latte with the addition of milk.

-Unlike Sencha, Matcha is covered with cover tarps 3-4 weeks before harvest to protect it from sunlight.
-This allows more green chlorophyll as well as sweet amino acids to accumulate in the leaves.
-This makes it particularly intense green, sweet and aromatic.
-After harvesting & further processing, it is ground into the finest powder in granite mills.
-The preparation of Matcha can be a relaxed everyday ritual and is not only very tasty, but also very healthy.
-In our tea store you can buy directly from Japan imported & pesticide-free Matcha.
-Of course, we also have complete Matcha sets on offer, which contain all the necessary accessories for the preparation of Matcha.
+Unlike Sencha, Matcha is covered with tarpaulins 3-4 weeks before harvest to protect it from sunlight.
+This allows more green chlorophyll and sweet amino acids to accumulate in the leaves.
+This makes it particularly intensely green, sweet and aromatic.
+After harvesting & processing, it is ground into the finest powder in granite mills.
+Preparing matcha can be a relaxed everyday ritual and is not only very tasty, but also very healthy.
+In our tea store you can buy pesticide-free matcha imported directly from Japan.
+Of course, we also have complete matcha sets on offer, which contain all the necessary accessories for preparing matcha.

-• Kabusecha, like the somewhat better known Gyokuro, belongs to the shaded green teas.
-In the case of Kabusecha, the tea fields are covered with nets for up to 28 days before harvesting, which allow about 50% of the sunlight to pass through.
+Kabusecha, like the somewhat better-known Gyokuro, is a shaded green tea.
+In the case of Kabusecha, the tea fields are covered with nets up to 28 days before the harvest, allowing around 50% of the sunlight to pass through.
+Gyokuro is traditionally shaded with straw mats, which means that almost no sunlight reaches the tea leaves.
 This is very laborious as it can only be done by hand so as not to damage the young shoots.
-Covering lowers the content of bitter catechins, while increasing the concentration of sweet theanine.
-The result is a less tart, but slightly sweeter & intensely aromatic green tea.
-If you are now in the mood for Kabusecha, take a look at our SHO CHA Kabusecha in the store.
+Covering reduces the content of bitter catechins while increasing the concentration of sweet theanine.
+The result is a less bitter, but slightly sweeter & intensely aromatic green tea.
+If you now fancy Kabusecha or Gyokuro, take a look at our top shaded green teas.

 私たちは日本語が話せます。質問があれば教えてください。メールアドレスは: info@sho-cha.com